Krunal91/Bagging_Algorithm/README.md

 # Bagging Machine Learning Algorithm in Python
 In this Bagging algorithm, I am using decision stump as a weak learner.

+**Decision Stump :** It means decision tree which has depth of 1.

 ## Files and Data Descriptions